-Rover Metals Corp. acquired a 100% interest in the Cabin, Slemon and Camp lake projects and from Silver Range Resources this summer.
+Rover Metals Corp. acquired a 100% interest in the Cabin, Slemon and Camp Lake projects from Silver Range Resources this past summer.
 The properties are located 110 kilometres northwest of Yellowknife and 38 kilometres north of Behchoko.
-Silver Range Resources has retained a 2% net smelter royalty, which can be reduced to 0.5%.
-Historic work at Cabin lake had been conducted by Cominco Ltd., Freeport McMoRan Gold Company, and Aber Resources Ltd. who tested for gold in iron formation interbedded with Archean metasedimentary rocks.
-The data for much of this work including the logs for 10,000 metres of drilling were acquired from North Arrow Minerals.
+Silver Range Resources has retained a 2% net smelter royalty which can be reduced to 0.5%.

+Historical work at Cabin Lake had been conducted by Cominco Ltd., Freeport McMoRan Gold Company, and Aber Resources Ltd. who tested for gold in iron formation interbedded with Archean metasedimentary rocks.
+The data for much of this work, including logs for 10,000 metres of drilling, were acquired from North Arrow Minerals.
 The drilling targeted a steeply east-plunging package of folded and sulphidized iron formation containing pyrite, pyrrhotite, chalcopyrite and arsenopyrite referred to as the Bugow Iron Formation.
 Three resources have been reported from the property that will require additional work to bring them to current standards.
-On the south limb of the fold, Aber Resources Ltd. reported a resource of 90,000 tonnes at 8.5 g/t gold (100,000 tons at 0.30 ounces per ton gold) while 43,900 tonnes at 4.39 g/t gold in the Bugow Zone on the north limb and 18,100 tonnes grading 7.89 g/t gold in the Andrew North Zone.
+On the south limb of the fold, Aber Resources Ltd. reported a resource of 90,000 tonnes at 8.5 g/t Au (100,000 tons at 0.30 ounces per ton gold), 43,900 tonnes at 4.39 g/t Au in the Bugow Zone on the north limb, and 18,100 tonnes grading 7.89 g/t Au in the Andrew North Zone.

-The exploration program at Cabin Lake focused on revisiting the historic gold zone occurrences over the gold-rich iron formation to better understand the system, geology, structure and mineralization.
-Phase one comprised an Unmanned Aerial System Magnetic survey, a geochemical survey and geological mapping.
-The UAS survey covered the property at 25-metre and 50-metre spacings and readings were taken at one-second intervals, for a total of 102 line-kilometres.
-The survey was effective in delineating the Bugow Iron Formation and identified anomalous zones similar to known gold-bearing zones.
+The exploration program at Cabin Lake focused on revisiting the gold occurrences to better understand the system, geology, structure and mineralization.
+Phase one comprised an Unmanned Aerial System (UAS) magnetic survey, a geochemical survey and geological mapping.
+The UAS survey covered the property at 25 metre and 50 metre spacings and readings were taken at one second intervals, for a total of 102 line-kilometres.
+The survey delineated the Bugow Iron Formation and identified anomalous zones with signatures similar to known gold-bearing zones.

-An accompanying geochemical survey covered an area of approximately 1.5-kilometres by one kilometre in the southeastern part of the property with a close sample spacing (25 metres between samples within lines 50 metres apart from each other in a North-South line orientation) for a total of 485 stations.
-Samples were taken using auger tools below the topsoil where possible.
-The geochemical survey was bounded at the western side by the Cabin Lake, Beaver and Camp gold zones to the east covering an area of high density of NE-SW lineaments/faults/shear zones and their intersection of the tightly folded Bugow iron formation.
-Structure and outcrop mapping was done concurrently to expand the overall understanding of the structures controlling gold mineralization.
+A geochemical soil survey covered an area of approximately 1.5 kilometres by one kilometre in the southeastern part of the property with a sample spacing of 25 metres along lines 50 metres apart for a total of 485 stations.
+The survey was bound along the western side by Cabin Lake and by the Beaver and Camp gold zones to the east.
+It covered an area with a high density of NE-SW lineaments/faults/shear zones and their intersections with the tightly folded Bugow iron formation.
+Structure and outcrop mapping were completed concurrently in order to expand the overall understanding of the structures controlling gold mineralization.